bosborne/pyTMHMM/README.md

 ## Plot

-If the `-p` flag is set a plot in PDF format is made.
+If the `-p` flag is set a plot in PDF format is made:

 !["TM domains in PAR3_HUMAN"](doc/PAR3_HUMAN.png)